justmarkham/DAT8/README.md

 * For a math-ier explanation of regularization, watch the last four videos (30 minutes) from week 3 of Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/), or read the [related lecture notes](http://www.holehouse.org/mlclass/07_Regularization.html) compiled by a student.
 * This [notebook](https://github.com/luispedro/PenalizedRegression/blob/master/PenalizedRegression.ipynb) from chapter 7 of [Building Machine Learning Systems with Python](https://www.packtpub.com/big-data-and-business-intelligence/building-machine-learning-systems-python) has a nice long example of regularized linear regression.
 * There are some special considerations when using dummy encoding for categorical features with a regularized model.
 This [Cross Validated Q&A](https://stats.stackexchange.com/questions/69568/whether-to-rescale-indicator-binary-dummy-predictors-for-lasso) debates whether the dummy variables should be standardized (along with the rest of the features), and a comment on this [blog post](http://appliedpredictivemodeling.com/blog/2013/10/23/the-basics-of-encoding-categorical-data-for-predictive-models) recommends that the baseline level should not be dropped.

+**Regular Expressions Resources:**
+* Google's Python Class includes an excellent [introductory lesson](https://developers.google.com/edu/python/regular-expressions) on regular expressions (which also has an associated [video](https://www.youtube.com/watch?v=kWyoYtvJpe4&index=4&list=PL5-da3qGB5IA5NwDxcEJ5dvt8F9OQP7q5)).
+* Python for Informatics has a nice [chapter](http://www.pythonlearn.com/html-270/book012.html) on regular expressions.
+(If you want to run the examples, you'll need to download [mbox.txt](http://www.py4inf.com/code/mbox.txt) and [mbox-short.txt](http://www.py4inf.com/code/mbox-short.txt).)
+* [Breaking the Ice with Regular Expressions](https://www.codeschool.com/courses/breaking-the-ice-with-regular-expressions/) is an interactive Code School course, though only the first "level" is free.
+* If you want to go really deep with regular expressions, [RexEgg](http://www.rexegg.com/) includes endless articles and tutorials.
+* [5 Tools You Didn't Know That Use Regular Expressions](http://blog.codeschool.io/2015/07/30/5-tools-you-didnt-know-that-use-regular-expressions/) demonstrates how regular expressions can be used with Excel, Word, Google Spreadsheets, Google Forms, text editors, and other tools.
+* [Exploring Expressions of Emotions in GitHub Commit Messages](http://geeksta.net/geeklog/exploring-expressions-emotions-github-commit-messages/) is a fun example of how regular expressions can be used for data analysis, and [Emojineering](http://instagram-engineering.tumblr.com/post/118304328152/emojineering-part-2-implementing-hashtag-emoji) explains how Instagram uses regular expressions to detect emoji in hashtags.

 <!--